LitExtension Blog

 1. Hester

-We recommend Hester as one of the best Squarespace templates for any website that needs a clean and flexible layout.
+We recommend Hester for any website that needs a clean and flexible layout.
 It works well for small businesses, personal brands, or even general websites with mixed content.

 Hester